lneit/be-maps-search/README.md

 4. The result elements should contain important information about the place (country, municipality, etc)
 5. The returned result should be typed and easily consumable via users of the library
 6. No front-end requirements are necessary, this is purely a backend NodeJS library

+# TODO

+1. Format and lint the code base (done)
+2. Add Husky pre-commit hooks (done)
+3. Add unit tests
+4. Add unit test coverage (done)
+5. Add OpenAPI spec
+6. Env var for a country of concern
+7. Pagination support in the API req/resp
+8. Review the types
+9. Add docker file for the local deployment